Summer Pre-College American Military History Program

 - Analyze soldier and leader behavior in combat to build an understanding of the personal challenges of war.

 - Experience living history as a soldier in the American Revolution and Civil War and at historic sites in the Hudson River Valley.

-Upon successful completion of the Summer American Military History Institute, each student earns three college credits for the Marist College course Hist223, US Military History.Please see below for the 2018 Pre-College program costs.
+Upon successful completion of the Summer Pre-College American Military History Program, each student earns three college credits for the Marist College course Hist223, US Military History.Please see below for the 2018 Pre-College program costs.
 Cost includes tuition & fees, housing & all meals, field trips, and all course materials.
 Cost does not include travel expenses.
 Students may wish to bring funds for incidentals, shopping at the Marist Bookstore or the local mall, souvenirs, and any personal items they wish to purchase.

 - New York Session 1 or Session 2, 3 college credits: $3,350

 - New York Session 1 and Session 2, 6 college credits: $6,365